The Observership Program

 Once screened and trained, each Observer is thoughtfully paired with an organisation for a 12 month period.
 During that time, Observers attend all board and/or committee meetings as non-voting members, and learn about fundamental principles and functions of non-profit boards, the roles of board members, it’s decision making process, fiscal processes, and other governance priorities.
 The program also provides targeted training and mentorship designed to impart important skills that Observers can to bring to future boardroom discussions.

-After a successful pilot program, the 2017 Observership Program will run as a stand alone organisation, a result of JCA's partnership with AICD and Philanthropy Australia.
+The Observership Program runs as a stand alone organisation, a result of JCA’s partnership with AICD and Philanthropy Australia.
 Two application streams are now available to applicants:

 A JCA Stream: which will place the observer on a board of one of JCA’s internal communal organisations; and General Stream, which will place the observer on a general, non-communal, board.